francesco-innocenti/Neuro_AI_Papers/README.md

 [Artificial Neural Nets Finally Yield Clues to How Brains Learn](https://www.quantamagazine.org/artificial-neural-nets-finally-yield-clues-to-how-brains-learn-20210218/)

 ### Artificial & biological neurons
-There is increasing evidence that biological neurons and their dendrites are much more powerful computing devices than the classic "point neurons" of artificial neural networks.
+There is increasing evidence that biological neurons and their dendrites are much more powerful computing machines than the classic "point neurons" of artificial neural networks.
 Much of the work in this area comes from [Poirazi Lab](https://dendrites.gr).

 [Single cortical neurons as deep artificial neural networks](https://www.sciencedirect.com/science/article/pii/S0896627321005018)